DevExpress/devextreme-schematics/src/add-view/README.md

  The view's icon name

 - module (string)
- Allows specification of the declaring module - ???
+ Allows you to specify the declaring module

 - project (string)
  The name of a project to modify